PabloHermun/Qatar22-simulate/fiftyville/README.md

 # Fiftyville crime mistery

 This work was submitted as part of the solution to problem set 8 of Harvard's 2022 - CS50 course.
-Solution author: Pablo A Hernandez Munguia\
+Solution author: Pablo A Hernandez Munguia

 The task consist in unraveling the identity of a thief through SQL queries on the database 'fiftyville.db'.
-The file **log.sql** contains a log registering the thought process and the sql queries performed to get to the solution.
+The file **log.sql** contains a log registering the thought process and the sql (sqlite3) queries performed to get to the solution.
+Several ´.tables´ and ´.schema´commands were executed throughout the process.

 The only information given to start the task is the following: